How A Small Lagos Comedy Show Turned Into A Must Attend Monthly Event

 Conclusion

-This comedy night didn’t blow up overnight.
-It grew because the organisers understood their audience, stayed consistent, used free tools like social media wisely, and created a full experience not just a show.
-In a country like Nigeria where people crave good vibes and connection, they built more than an event.
-They built a community
+This monthly comedy night didn’t blow up overnight.
+It became a success because the organisers understood their audience, stayed consistent, maximised social media, and created an experience, not just a show.

 Tags: